mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-29"></a>
 [Back to top](#top)
 ## CA-29 -- Rep. Tony Cárdenas (D)
+### Committees
+Tony Cárdenas is the #21 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $21,245,000.00 in SC HEP grants.